Jumpaku/cyamli/README.md

 * Go
 * Python3
+* Documentation for text, HTML, and Markdown

 ### Handling command line arguments

+Command line arguments according to the following syntax can be handled by the generated API.

 ```
 <program> <subcommand> [<option>|<argument>]... [-- [<argument>]...]
 ```

 - `<program>` is the path to your executable file.
-- `<subcommand>` is a sequence of tokens, which represents a path in the command tree illustrated in your CLI schema.
+- `<subcommand>` is a sequence of tokens, which represents a path in the command tree illustrated in a defined CLI schema.
 	- Each element of `<subcommand>` must match the regular expression `^[a-z][a-z0-9]*$`.
     - `<subcommand>` may be empty, which means the execution of the root command.
 - `<option>` represents an option, which is a token in form of `<option_name>[=<option_value>]`.